 Let us begin our StrongVPN review by saying that the San Francisco based company has been providing VPN service for about eleven years.
 This makes then one of the pioneers in the industry.
 What is more, their core support group has been together for about twenty years and understands that customer support is key to good service.
 The StrongVPN network consists of about 700 servers.
 These are strategically placed in 46 cities across 26 different countries which allows them to provide VPN service from almost anywhere in the world.
 They have custom software for Windows, Mac OS X, iOS, and Android.
 This makes it easy to connect to their VPN servers regardless of the device you use to connect to it.
-StrongVPN introduced free SmartDNS for members in 2017.
+StrongVPN introduced free SmartDNS for members as well.

 Pricing and Special Offers

 StongVPN used to offer a variety of VPN packages, but we are glad to say that has recently changed.
 They now offer a single all-inclusive package.
 You can subscribe on a monthly or yearly basis.
-The monthly plan is $10.00, while the annual account is $52.49.
-We’re very excited to share an exclusive discount for StrongVPN.
-You can save 65% off a full year of unlimited VPN access for just $2.33 a month.
+The monthly plan is $10.00, while the annual account is $79.99.
+We’re very excited to share a limited discount for StrongVPN.
+You can save 68% off a full year of unlimited VPN access for just $2.13 a month.
 This makes their service an outstanding value.

 So, what do you get for your $2.13 per month?
 StrongVPN offers the following benefits for all of their subscribers: